-Visit the website for the National Center for Accessible Media for guidance on how to describe images in science, technology, engineering, and mathematics, including elements like bar charts, line graphs, pie charts, etc.
+Visit the website for the National Center for Accessible Media to read examples of effective Alt-Text for bar charts, line graphs, pie charts, etc.

 Page Breaks

 Use page breaks.
 A screen reader can read elements on the electronic document that are usually invisible, such as paragraph breaks that are created by the Enter key.
 These are read as "blank."
 If you want to add a new page to your document, use a page break rather than hitting the Enter key repeatedly.